whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-05-Oui-Please-Vol-1.6-Subscription-Box-Review-Coupon.md

 <DD>Value $50</DD>
 </DL>

 <p>I received a bracelet from this jeweler before and her designs are quite unique.
-This gold chain bracelet has a fresh water pearl chip as the charm and is delicate, simple yet feminine in design.</p>
+This one in particular is a Oui Please exclusive design.
+With a delicate gold chain and a fresh water pearl chip as the charm, this is both simple yet feminine which is just my type of bracelet.</p>

 <p>Here's a picture of the bracelet on me:</p>

 <center><img src='/images/OuiPleaseVol16TassiaCannelisBracelet3.jpg'></center>

-<p>I have petite arms so it looks good on me, but I'm not sure it'll look as good on people with bigger arms, but that's just my opinion.
-This can be worn either by itself for a casual yet chic outfit, or layered for a more prominent look.</p>
+<p>I love how it looks on and I can totally wear this either by itself for a casual yet chic outfit, or layered for a more prominent look.</p>

 <br>